FasterXML/jackson-jr/jr-extension-javatime/README.md

 ## Overview

-This module extends the functionalities of jackson-jr adding support for a subset of Java 8 Date & Time objects such as `LocalDateTime` & `DateTime`.
+This module extends the functionality of jackson-jr by adding support for (a subset of) Java 8 Date/Time types (value types in JDK `java.time` package).

 ### Status

 Added in Jackson 2.17.

 ### Usage